 Image shows the laboratory at BioArctic

 Complete Spinal Cord Injury

+A growth factor and a medicinal device will in combination be used during neurosurgical procedures to recreate a functional spinal cord in subjects with a total loss of motor and sensory function in the legs.
 No treatment exists for these patients today.
-A growth factor and a medicinal device will in combination be used during neurosurgical procedures to recreate a functional spinal cord in subjects with a total loss of motor and sensory function in the legs.
 To promote nerve grafting procedures, a biodegradable device has been constructed where a growth factor is inserted together with peripheral nerves.
 The product is used during the neurosurgical procedure, when injured tissue is replaced, to connect viable nerves on each side of the injured segment.
+After the operation the patients will need intensive training in a robotic system.
 The project is built on innovative research from Karolinska Institutet, the Karolinska University Hospital and Ångström laboratory in Uppsala.
 The drug candidate received Orphan Drug Designation in EU 2010 and the US 2011.
-A clinical study is ongoing in Sweden and will also include Denmark and Finland.
+A clinical study is ongoing in Sweden and will also include other Nordic countries.
 The project has received funding from Vinnova and EU Horizon2020.

 Image provided by Dr. Björn Hedman, Rehabstation Stockholm showing robotic training used for rehabilitation